ory/docs/guides/README.md

 ## The ORY Ecosystem

 Almost every application has the concept of users and permissions.
-An anonymous user, for example, is allowed to read blog posts while certain authenticated users is allowed to write blog posts.
+An anonymous user, for example, is allowed to read blog posts while certain authenticated users are allowed to write blog posts.
 While this is the basis for most applications out there, access control becomes increasingly complex as an application grows.
 What started out with a user's username and password now shifted to machine-2-machine interaction, third party developers accessing your user's data, and maybe even a micro service system architecture.